tharveyster/PHP-JavaScript-Event-Calendar/README.md

 Once the database is created, the dbConfig.php file will need to have the hostname, username, and password updated.

-There's a link to the sign up page on the sign in page.
+There's a link to the sign up page on the sign in page, although it can be removed after you create your account if you don't want the general public creating accounts.

 ## Screenshots
 This is what the calendar looks like when not logged in, and when there's no public events: